PropertyMe/front-end-remix-coding-challenge/README.md

 npm run dev
 ```

+> 📣 Make sure you have Node 14+ and NPM 7+ installed!

 ## This is a Remix App based loosely on [Remix.run Jokes Tutorial](https://remix.run/docs/en/v1/tutorials/jokes)

 This is based on the Jokes App tutorial, it might be a source of some explanation as to what is here.